hwdotexe/Shmames/Discordbot/Getting Started.md

 on multiple servers?
 Shmames is here to the rescue!
 Check out the new command `shmames family` for more details.

+#### Note: NSFW Content
+> Shmames does not inherently contain any "NSFW" (18+) content.
+However, he can still search the web via Tenor for GIFs based on an "NSFW" keyword.
+As such, these kinds of searches are limited to Discord channels with the NSFW flag turned on.
+If a channel has this setting turned off, Shmames will poll the Tenor API with Tenor's filter set to `high` (G-rated content only).

+> Shmames and its developer are not responsible for content that bypasses or circumvents Tenor's third-party content filter.

 ### Commands
-Below is a list of Shmames commands, and a short definition of what it does.
+Below is a list of Shmames commands, and a short definition of what they do.
 You can also view command information in Discord, using `shmames help` or `shmames help <command>`!

 **How to read command arguments**